elasticio/elasticio.github.io/content/_components/hubspot/index.md

 After reaching **9800** records flow will find largest `Field to poll` in last Polling Page and use it as `Start Time` for next iterations, results with this date will be excluded from that iteration and include in the next one

 ### Webhook

+> This trigger is deprecated.
+Please use [HubSpot Webhook component](/components/hubspot-webhook/) instead.

 Receive data from HubSpot based on configured [webhooks](https://developers.hubspot.com/docs/api/webhooks)